Information for Authors

-3. Articles distributed as conference proceedings or self-published in blogs or institutional repositories should normally be revised substantially before review and possible publication by IRRODL.
-If your article is derived from a thesis or dissertation, please provide the name of the institution to which it was submitted, the date of submission, the author(s), and the supervisor.
-(The editor may ask to review in detail the publication/distribution history of any work to make this determination.)
+- Articles distributed as conference proceedings or self-published in blogs or institutional repositories should be substantially revised before submission.
+If your article is derived from a thesis or dissertation, please provide the name of the institution to which it was submitted, the date of the submission, the author(s), and the supervisor.
+(The editor may ask to review in detail the publication/distribution history of any work to make this determination).

-ESL/New Authors: If you are uncertain about whether your paper meets the standards required by a peer-reviewed journal, please consider seeking advice and assistance from AuthorAid at http://www.authoraid.info/ (mentoring service free-of-charge) or American Journal Experts at http://www.journalexperts.com/ (fee-based editing, review, and translation service).
+ESL/New Authors: If you are uncertain about whether your paper meets the standards required by a peer review journal, please seek advice and assistance from a professional agency or an editor, such as AuthorAid at http://www.authoraid.info/ (mentoring service free-of-charge) or American Journal Experts at http://www.journalexperts.com/ (fee-based editing, review, and translation service).

 IRRODL features the following types of submission:

-Shorter articles which are reviewed by the editors and sent for external and blind review; they may be featured as one of the following:
+Articles that do not fit the scope of Research Articles are reviewed by the editors and may be featured as one of the following:

 - Research Notes - reports of proposed and ongoing research projects or completed projects that are missing critical components (e.g., theoretical basis).

-- Leadership Notes - relevant pieces focusing on leadership issues in distributed or learning.
+- Leadership Notes - relevant pieces focusing on leadership issues in distributed or open learning.